da22le123/Messenger/doc/protocol.md

 ## 11.2 Unhappy flow

+If client tries to send a TTT request, and something goes wrong, the server will respond

 If client tries to send a move, and it is not their turn to make a move or the move was illegal, the server will respond

 ```